webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Divide-Your-Mind.md

 - Ability/Cost/7
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/META
+- Ability/Categories/Meta
 ---

 ## Divide Your Mind
+>7  Intellect

 You split your consciousness into two parts.
 For one minute, you can take two actions on each of your turns, but only one of them can be to use a special ability.
 Action.